Our Designated Safeguarding Lead is:

 Barton Park Primary School is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.
 We actively listen to all pupils and always take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils in this school and feel safe and secure in the environment.
 We work in partnership with all parents, carers and external agencies to help every child achieve their full potential and make a positive contribution to the school community.

 We have safeguarding procedures in place and a Safeguarding Policy in which we adhere to.
 You can refer to the Safeguarding Policy which is located on the website.
 Please go to, Our School Policy.
 The procedures in which we follow have been laid out by the Oxfordshire Safeguarding Children Board and the Safeguarding Policy has been written in accordance to their guidelines.
-If you would like more information regarding our procedures, please contact the Head of School.
+If you would like more information regarding our procedures, please contact the Head Teacher.

 Occasions do arise where we have concerns regarding a child’s welfare.
 We will always aim to discuss our concerns with parents and carers first however on some occasions we may need to share information and work in partnership with Oxfordshire Children’s Services.
 On these occasions it may be necessary for Children’s Services (whilst investigating an incident under Section 47 of the Children Act 1989) to speak to a child without parents knowledge or permission.
 The decision to do this would be made in collaboration with Children’s Services and would only be in circumstances where a child may be at immediate risk of significant harm.